Higher Lelong numbers versus full Monge-Amp\`ere mass: Proof of Theorem

 for every $1 \le k \le N$. \end{lemma}

+Note that the higher Lelong numbers at $0$ are well-defined because of the assumption that $\psi$ is locally bounded outside $\{0\}$.

 \proof Without loss of generality, we can assume that $\psi'$ is defined on $\B$.
 Let $(\psi'_m)_m$ be the sequence of psh functions with analytic singularities on $\B$ given by Demailly's analytic approximation theorem for $\psi'$.
-Since $\psi'$ has analytic singularities, by \cite[Remark 5.9]{Demailly_analyticmethod}, we have
+Since $\psi'$ has analytic singularities, by comparison of Lelong numbers (\cite[Page 166]{Demailly_ag}), we can assume that $\psi'= c \log \sum_{j=1}^l |f_j|^{\alpha_j}$, where $f_1,\ldots, f_l$ are holomorphic on an open neighborhood of $0$ and $\alpha_1,\ldots, \alpha_m,c$ are nonnegative constants.
+In particular $e^{\psi'}$ is H\"older.
+By this and \cite[Lemma 5.10]{Boucksom-Favre-Jonsson} (see also \cite{R-approx-psh}), there exists a constant $C>0$ independent of $m$ such that